October 25, 2023

 Descript will send the podcast episode to your hosting provider and create a draft episode.
 The screen above shows how it works in Transistor, but it'll look slightly different depending on your platform.

 Regardless, from here, publish your podcast as usual on your platform.
-If you’ve set up your RSS feed correctly, your episode will go straight to Spotify, Apple Podcasts, Google Podcasts, Amazon Music, and any other listening platforms you opted for.
+If you’ve set up your RSS feed correctly, your episode will go straight to Spotify, Apple Podcasts, Amazon Music, and any other listening platforms you opted for.

 Thousands of popular podcasts like Planet Money and Freakonomics Radio use Descript to produce their shows.
 Want to join them?
 See how Descript can help your own podcast